Amazing day trips from Malaga

 • Stroll around the Old Town – I was so surprised how charming Marbella’s Old Town was.
 I had no idea it was so pretty!
 The Old Town is a maze of narrow, hilly streets of white washed houses adorned with beautiful, bright flowers.
 There’s lots of independent boutiques, cafes and tavernas hidden away down the quieter streets and also in some of the larger bustling squares.

-• Walk along the seafront promenade – Like many coastal towns along the Costa del Sol, Marbella has a seafront promenade that stretches for miles, so you can walk alongside the beach on the paved walkway, stopping off at cafes along the way.
+• Walk along the seafront promenade – Like many coastal towns along the Costa del Sol, Marbella has a seafront promenade that stretches for miles.
+Take a walk along the beachfront promenade and stop at the cafes along the way.

-• Enjoy the beach – Surprisingly Marbella doesn’t have the best beach I have visited – it is quite narrow, so I imagine during the summer months, it can feel quite crowded.
+• Enjoy the beach – Marbella doesn’t have the most scenic beach, and it is quite narrow, so I imagine during the summer months, it can feel quite crowded.
 However, it is a good place to cool off with a quick dip in the sea or relax on one of the sunbeds for hire.

-• Have a leisurely lunch – You will be spoilt for choice with restaurants to enjoy a long, leisurely lunch.
-All throughout the Old Town and along the promenade you’ll find an abundance of restaurants and cafes
+• Have a leisurely lunch – Throughout the Old Town and along the promenade, you’ll find an abundance of restaurants and cafes.
+So, you’ll be spoilt for choice for places to enjoy a long, leisurely lunch.

 • Watch the sunset with a cocktail – Head to the Marina and watch the sunset with a cocktail or two to start your evening